Welcome to our Help Center.

 Once we review the rental we will refund exactly what you are owed as a percentage of the average hashrate, based on factors relating to rig owner issues like being offline, or low hashrate that can be determined by reviewing the hashrate of their other rentals or non rented periods.

-We specifically review each and every rental and should a rented rig show a consistent pattern of marginally less than advertised then we do not apply the grace range and refund accordingly.
+As such, we specifically review each and every rental and should a rented rig show a consistent pattern of marginally less than advertised then we do not apply the grace range and refund accordingly.

 If you rent a rig that shows offline status for at least 20 minutes during the first 30 minutes of the rental, the rental will be canceled and you will be refunded.
 This process is automatic, based on the rig showing as offline status, the rig not hashing is not the same as being offline.
 If the rig is online and not hashing, it will not auto cancel, as there is likely an issue with your pool.